mistrmochov/WaydroidSU/README.md

 ## Notice

 If you are using latest git version of this project right now, there might some issues.
-My update is still incomplete!
+My update might still contain some bugs!

 ## Installation